Frequently bought together

 The easiest place to grow an espalier apple tree is against a wall or fence.
 We recommend that this is at least 180cm tall and wide.
 Choose a sheltered spot where your tree will get at least 6 hours of sunlight daily in spring and summer.
 If you’re planning to plant more than one tree, space them 3.75-6m apart, checking the requirements for that particular variety of tree.

-Which other Apple Trees are suitable?
+Which apple trees are suitable?

-Espalier training is suitable for apples that are spur bearing and on dwarf or semi-dwarfing rootstocks MM106, M26, MM111.
+Espalier training is suitable for apples that are spur-bearing and varieties grafted on dwarf or semi-dwarfing rootstocks (like MM106, M26, MM111).
 These rootstocks are vigorous enough for the tree to grow long branches and reach the correct height, while keeping relatively compact so you don’t have too much pruning to do.
-Some spur-bearing apple varieties include Bountiful, Braeburn, Cox’s Orange Pippin, Dabinett, Falstaff, Fiesta, Gala, Golden Delicious, James Grieve, Jonagold, Katy, Laxton’s Superb, Red Devil, Red Windsor, Rubinette and Spartan

-We don’t recommend training full size trees - the branches of dwarf varieties are thinner and more flexible, making the process much easier.
+We don’t typically recommend training apple trees grafted on the most vigorous rootstocks – the branches of dwarf (and semi-dwarf) varieties tend to be thinner and more flexible, making the training process much easier.
+If you’re only planting one tree, then you’ll need to make sure it’s a self-fertile variety.

-Trees can be either spur bearers, tip bearers or partial tip bearers according to whereabouts on the branch they produce fruit.
-Spur bearing trees produce fruit on older wood nearer the trunk, on short branched shoots.
-This makes them ideal for training as you can safely prune the ends.
+Apple trees can either be spur-bearers, tip-bearers or partial tip-bearers, according to the location on the branch that they produce fruit.
+Spur-bearing trees produce fruit on older wood nearer the trunk, on shorter-branched shoots.
+This makes them ideal for training as you can safely prune the ends while keeping the tree nice and compact.

-Initial planting and training your espalier
+Initial planting and training

-On your fence or wall, you’ll need to build a framework of wires at the levels you want your espalier’s branches to grow.
-This is usually 35-45cm apart, with the first tier 75cm from the soil.
-If you’re not sure how many tiers you will want, add three or four just in case.
 If you’re growing your espalier against a fence, you can fix the wires between posts using eye bolts.
 If you’re using a wall, we’d suggest vine eyes and a tightener to make sure the structure is strong enough.

 Step 1: Dig a hole 15cm away from the fence, large enough to cover all the roots.